Richard “Rick” Morrison, Executive Director

 - Home Inspector – Professional Licensure for Military Personnel/Veterans/Military Spouses (MVL 003)

-- Home Inspector – Continuing Education Provider Approval (HI 0403)
+- Home Inspector – Education Provider Approval (HI 0403)

-- Home Inspector – Continuing Education Course Approval (HI 0404)
+- Home Inspector – Education Course Approval (HI 0404)

 - Florida Military Veteran Fee Waiver